-Here’s a checklist you can use for picking a bed for your toddler:
+Are you confused about what to look for in a toddler bed before buying?
+Here’s a checklist you can use for picking a bed for your toddler.

 - Low bed height: There is no standard dimension for the height, but it should be low enough that the toddler can sit on the edge of the bed with both the soles of their feet touching the ground.
 If you fear your toddler may roll over from the edge, then you can consider toddler beds that are almost at floor height.